• About us

 New York Jewish Travel Guide (NYJTG)

-New York Jewish Travel Guide is a leading online resource dedicated to Jewish heritage, culture, and travel worldwide.
-From spotlighting Jewish festivals, Passover programs, and kosher dining to exploring historic synagogues, heritage tours, and destinations of Jewish interest, NYJTG connects readers with meaningful stories and trusted travel insights.
-Our goal is to inspire discovery, preserve memory, and highlight the richness of Jewish life around the globe.
+New York Jewish Travel Guide is a leading online resource dedicated to heritage, culture, and travel worldwide.
+From spotlighting festivals, Passover programs, and kosher dining to exploring historic synagogues, heritage tours, and destinations of interest, NYJTG connects readers with meaningful stories and trusted travel insights.
+We promote tourism and highlight destinations on a global stage, inspiring discovery, preserving memory, and showcasing the richness of Jewish life around the globe.

 Follow Us